 Summary

-The gut-joint axis represents a fascinating and clinically significant connection between the gastrointestinal system and musculoskeletal health – a bidirectional communication network that profoundly influences joint integrity, inflammatory status, and mobility throughout a dog’s life.
+Gut dysbiosis drives joint inflammation in dogs, dogs with osteoarthritis consistently show measurably different gut microbiome profiles from healthy dogs, with reduced beneficial bacteria and elevated pro-inflammatory species that accelerate cartilage breakdown through systemic inflammatory pathways.
 This sophisticated relationship means that the trillions of microorganisms residing in your dog’s gut directly affect their cartilage health, synovial fluid quality, and inflammatory responses in joints.
 This comprehensive guide explores the science underlying gut-joint communication, examines its implications for osteoarthritis, inflammatory joint conditions, and developmental disorders, and provides evidence-based nutritional strategies for supporting your dog’s joint health through targeted gut optimisation.

 Key Takeaways